gitlabhq/gitlabhq/doc/api/users.md

 ### Get user contribution events

-Get the contribution events for the specified user, sorted from newest to latest.
+Get the contribution events for the specified user, sorted from newest to oldest.

 ```
 GET /users/:id/events